SeedlingsBabylab/pyclan/README.md

 # You can then save those edits you made by calling the
 # write_to_cha() method on the clan_file object
 clan_file.write_to_cha("/path/to/new/cha/file_with_edits.cha")

+# You can output new CLAN files with specified subportions of the original
+# file.
+For example, here's a new CLAN file with only blocks 7, 45, 111, and 178:
+clan_file.new_file_from_blocks("/path/to/new/file.cha", [7, 45, 111, 178])

 ```